Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-Figure~\ref{fig:fig3}(c) plots spatio-temporal profile of $S^z_i(t)$ in state $\ket{\Psi_2(t)}$ starting from $\ket{\Psi_2(t=0)} = \ket{\downarrow \uparrow \uparrow \uparrow \uparrow \uparrow \uparrow}$.
-For quantum time evolution we use the scheme explained in Sec.~\ref{sec:cn} where interacting Hamiltonian $\hat{H}_\mathrm{lspins}$ from Eq.~\eqref{eq:hlspins} is plugged in, so that two HP bosons are correlated both by the Pauli exclusion principle and by interactions in $\hat{H}_\mathrm{int}$ [Eq.~\ref{eq:mag_int_ham}] where $N_T \rightarrow \infty$.
-The two HP bosons move immediately from the left to the right for $t>0$, as shown by white traces in Fig.~\ref{fig:fig3}(c).
-The corresponding overlap, $n_{q, q'}(t) = |\braket{q, q'|\Psi(t)}|^2$, in Fig.~\ref{fig:fig3}(d) is $n_{q, q'}(t) = 0$ for $t \lesssim 1$ fs which is explained by Eq.~\eqref{eq:two_mag_bs} where two-magnon Fock state is composed of terms containing two HP bosons on different sites $m\neq n$.
-Since at $t=0$ the two HP bosons are on the same site $i=1$, we find $n_{q, q'}(t)=0$.
+Figure~\ref{fig:fig3}(c) plots spatio-temporal profile of $\langle \hat{S}^z_i \rangle (t)$ in quantum state $\ket{\Psi_2(t)}$ starting from \mbox{$\ket{\Psi_2(t=0)} = \ket{\downarrow \uparrow \uparrow \uparrow \uparrow \uparrow \uparrow}$}.
+For quantum time evolution we use the scheme explained in Sec.~\ref{sec:cn} where interacting Hamiltonian $\hat{H}_\mathrm{lspins}$ from Eq.~\eqref{eq:hlspins} is plugged in, so that two HP bosons are correlated by: (\emph{i}) bosonic statistics; (\emph{ii}) interactions in $\hat{H}_\mathrm{int}$ [Eq.~\eqref{eq:mag_int_ham}] where $N_T \rightarrow \infty$.
+The two HP bosons propagate immediately from the left to the right for $t>0$, as shown by ``white traces'' in Fig.~\ref{fig:fig3}(c).
+The corresponding overlap, $n_{q, q'}(t) = |\braket{q, q'|\Psi_2(t)}|^2$, in Fig.~\ref{fig:fig3}(d) is $n_{q, q'}(t) = 0$ for $t \lesssim 1$ fs which is explained by Eq.~\eqref{eq:two_mag_bs} where two-magnon Fock state is composed of terms containing two HP bosons on different sites $m\neq n$.
+Since at $t=0$ the two HP bosons are on the same site $i=1$, we find $n_{q, q'}(t=0)=0$.
 However, this holds until $t \lesssim 1$ fs (indicated by horizontal dashed line), after which the two HP bosons are physically separated in real space, as confirmed by the emergence of nonzero values of $n_{q, q'}(t)$ thereafter.
-We also note that for $1\lesssim t \lesssim 4$ fs (indicated by horizontal dahsed line) the region near \mbox{$q = 0.5$ $\pi/a_0$} shows large values of $n_{q, q'}(t)$, and since \mbox{$q'=0.5$ $\pi/a_0$} is fixed for all values of $q$ in Fig.~\ref{fig:fig3}(d), we can conclude that two HP bosons posses nearly the same velocity.
-Beyond $t~\approx~4$~fs, nonzero values of $n_{q, q'}(t)$ in the region with $q<0$ and $q>0$ coexist, which indicates that one HP boson moves to the right while the other moves to the left edge of the chain.
+We also note that for $1\lesssim t \lesssim 4$ fs (indicated by horizontal dashed line) the region near \mbox{$q = 0.5$ $\pi/a_0$} shows large values of $n_{q, q'}(t)$, and since \mbox{$q'=0.5$ $\pi/a_0$} is fixed for all values of $q$ in Fig.~\ref{fig:fig3}(d), we can conclude that two HP bosons posses nearly the same velocity.
+Beyond $t~\approx~4$~fs, nonzero values of $n_{q, q'}(t)$ in the region with $q<0$ and $q>0$ coexist, which indicates that one HP boson moves toward the right while the other moves toward the left edge of the chain.